bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 - [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

-Compoent state is a state that is not communicated outside of that component, such as in a local form component, in order to change the input fields.
+Component state is a state that is not communicated outside of that component, such as in a local form component, in order to change the input fields.
 Application states are global states that effect the entire application and these are stored inside store.
 We use these when more than one component's state is being effected by the state.

 - [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?